-- 1. Develop the advanced skills and knowledge required to adapt social work skills to the fast-paced and changing health care environment while retaining an emphasis on social work values and ethics. - 2.
-Develop the requisite knowledge and skills to work effectively with diverse vulnerable and oppressed populations, predominantly minority persons, people from different ethnic groups, and the immigrant groups found in large numbers in New Jersey, women, people of varying sexual orientation, the elderly, and people with disabilities. - 3.
+- 1. Develop the advanced skills and knowledge required to adapt social work skills to the fast-paced and changing healthcare environment while emphasizing social work values and ethics. - 2.
+Develop the requisite knowledge and skills to work effectively with diverse vulnerable and oppressed populations, minority persons, people from different ethnic groups, and the immigrant groups found in large numbers in New Jersey, women, people of varying sexual orientation, the elderly, and people with disabilities. - 3.
 Build on the theories and skills introduced in Social Work Practice I & II and advanced direct intervention.
 Student familiarity with institutional change strategies is also an aim. - 4.
 Deepen practice knowledge and skills, emphasizing those especially applicable to health care social work practice, such as crisis intervention and grief therapy approaches found effective with people experiencing profound health problems. - 5.
-Develop an understanding of the complex nature of health care delivery systems and skills in interdisciplinary team collaboration and practice.
+Develop an understanding of the complex nature of healthcare delivery systems and skills in interdisciplinary team collaboration and practice.